 All their shared hosting packages are fitted with spam protection for the associated email accounts completely free of charge - SpamExperts.
 TMD Hosting has high speeds and great uptime.
 Also, you can access emails via IMAP/POP/Webmail.

 2. Cloud Email Hosting

-As such, cloud email hosting is scalable, keeping your costs efficient and your email performance would be much improved.
+As such, cloud email hosting is scalable, keeping your costs efficient, and your email performance would be much improved.
 You can use JMeter load testing, an enterprise-grade JMeter testing feature from a cloud-based load testing solution, to monitor your email performance at all times.

 Dedicated Email Hosting

 Another option is dedicated email hosting.
-This is more suited for those of you who have a need for more enhanced email-related features.
+This is more suited for those of you who need more enhanced email-related features.
 Take note that this does not mean you get an entire email server solely for your own use.
 It just means that the account is focused specifically on handling emails alone.